gohammdata/Work-At-A-Glance_GoJobTracker/README.md

 <h1>Work At A Glance</h1>
 <p>Changed name to better capture the goal of the project.
 Want a one stop work/job tracker for all admin related info for my company</p>
-Constructing an internal job tracker to be run on a local TCP server.<br /><br />
+Constructing an internal job tracker to be run on a local TCP server.<br />
+Now using Angular framework for frontend due to more expertise and might as well do all things Google dev'd<br />
+Created wireframe yesterday for the frontend UI.
+Will be implementing this now<br />

 -<i>CURD interface for work tickets</i> - <b>COMPLETE</b>